 In today’s fast-paced world, maintaining a healthy mental state has become more crucial than ever.
 When it comes to mental health, it is essential to address all aspects of our lives, including our relationships.
 One particular area that can significantly impact our mental well-being is codependency within a marriage.

 Codependency refers to an unhealthy dynamic in which one partner excessively relies on the other for emotional support and validation.
 This reliance often leads to a loss of one’s individuality and self-esteem, resulting in a skewed sense of self-worth.
-Codependent individuals may struggle with setting boundaries, expressing their needs, and making decisions independently.
+Codependent people may struggle with setting boundaries, expressing their needs, and making decisions independently.

 Recognizing and addressing codependency within a marriage is vital for mental health.
 It requires a willingness to embark on a journey of self-discovery and personal growth, both as individuals and as a couple.
-Breaking free from codependency involves several key steps:

 1. Self-awareness: Becoming aware of codependent patterns and behaviors is the first step towards healing.
 It requires acknowledging and accepting one’s own role in perpetuating the codependent dynamic.